groupdocs-editor/GroupDocs.Editor-for-.NET/README.md

 **Development Environments:** Microsoft Visual Studio, Xamarin.Android, Xamarin.IOS, Xamarin.Mac, MonoDevelop 2.4 or later\
 **Supported Frameworks:** .NET Framework 2.0 & above, Mono Framework 1.2 & above

-## Getting Started with GroupDocs.Editor for .NET
+## Get Started with GroupDocs.Editor for .NET

 Are you ready to give GroupDocs.Editor for .NET a try?
 Simply execute `Install-Package GroupDocs.Editor` from Package Manager Console in Visual Studio to fetch & reference GroupDocs.Editor assembly in your project.
 If you already have GroupDocs.Editor for .NET and want to upgrade it, please execute `Update-Package GroupDocs.Editor` to get the latest version.